xRyul/photoshop-timer/README.md

 # photoshop-timer
-Simple timer to track how much time is spent on each image.
+Simple timer to track how much time is spent on each image and how many steps were taken to edit it.

+## Features

+- Tracks the time spent on each image in Adobe Photoshop.
+- Displays the elapsed time and history states for each document.
+- Updates the display every second.
+- Uses ASCII art to display the elapsed time for the currently active document.
+- Keeps record of all edited images.

 ![photoshop-timer-demoASCII](https://github.com/xRyul/photoshop-timer/assets/47340038/df241982-3900-41f0-b9b4-09b067e57376)